jeremyrrose/record-collection/StepFour.md

 * Create a function that will clear `$info` and `$records`, then fill that space with a form for the info needed for a new artist.
 (Make sure there's a "Submit" button!)
 * Add an event listener to `$addArtistButton` to execute that function.
-* Now write another function to convert info from the form into a PUT request to your API, then link this function to the "Submit" button.
+* Now write *another* function to convert info from the form into a PUT request to your API, then link *this* function to the "Submit" button.

 Did it work?
 How can you tell?

 >**BONUS:** What should happen after the artist is successfully added?
 Make some more changes to the DOM to let your uncle know that his artist was submitted.
+>
+>*HINT:* You might be able to recycle your `getAllArtists` function here to show how you've updated the artist list.

 ## Create new records